koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 __John Pesche__
 - Chief Information Security Officer
+- Looks to be in mid-thirties with thick, curly black hair

 __Laura Beck__
 - VP in charge of HR

 __Kirsten Fingle__
 - Runs the Project Management Office

+__Nancy Mailer__
+- Chief Audit Executive
+- Smart and formidable

 __Patty__
 - Director of IT Service Support